SVN - Basic Concepts

 In this tutorial, we will concentrate only on the Centralized Version Control System and especially Subversion.
 Subversion falls under centralized version control system, meaning that it uses central server to store all files and enables team collaboration.

 Version Control Terminologies

 Let us start by discussing some of the terms that we will be using in this tutorial.

 Repository: A repository is the heart of any version control system.
 It is the central place where developers store all their work.
 Repository not only stores files but also the history.
 Repository is accessed over a network, acting as a server and version control tool acting as a client.
 Clients can connect to the repository, and then they can store/retrieve their changes to/from repository.
 By storing changes, a client makes these changes available to other people and by retrieving changes, a client takes other people's changes as a working copy.

 Trunk: The trunk is a directory where all the main development happens and is usually checked out by developers to work on the project.

 Tags : The tags directory is used to store named snapshots of the project.
 Tag operation allows to give descriptive and memorable names to specific version in the repository.

 Repository UUID: 7ceef8cb-3799-40dd-a067-c216ec2e5247 and

 Working copy: Working copy is a snapshot of the repository.
-The repository is shared by all the team, but people do not modify it directly.
-Instead each developer checkout working copy.
-The working copy is private workplace where developer can do their work within isolated from the rest of the team.
+The repository is shared by all the teams, but people do not modify it directly.
+Instead each developer checks out the working copy.
+The working copy is a private workplace where developers can do their work remaining isolated from the rest of the team.

 Commit changes: Commit is a process of storing changes from private workplace to central server.
 After commit, changes are made available to all the team.
-Other developer can retrieve these changes by updating their working copy.
-Commit is atomic operation.
-Either whole commit succeeds or is rolled back.
+Other developers can retrieve these changes by updating their working copy.
+Commit is an atomic operation.
+Either the whole commit succeeds or is rolled back.
 Users never see half finished commit.